-Canon 1D X Mark II versus Canon M5
+Canon 1D X Mark II vs M5

 The Canon EOS-1D X Mark II and the Canon EOS M5 are two digital cameras that were revealed to the public, respectively, in February 2016 and September 2016.
 The 1DX Mark II is a DSLR, while the M5 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (1DX Mark II) and an APS-C (M5) sensor.
-The 1DX Mark II has a resolution of 20 megapixel, whereas the M5 provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 1DX Mark II has a resolution of 20 megapixels, whereas the M5 provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M5 is considerably smaller (61 percent) than the Canon 1D X Mark II.
 Moreover, the M5 is substantially lighter (72 percent) than the 1DX Mark II.
 It is worth mentioning in this context that the 1DX Mark II is splash and dust resistant, while the M5 does not feature any corresponding weather-sealing.